Drive sales on autopilot with ecommerce-focused features

 However, days and times can vary by industry or audience.
 For example, B2B audiences are most active during business hours before 6 PM, and ecommerce customers are most active during weekends or after business hours.
 You can use these as a starting point, but then you need to experiment to see what your audience responds to.

-And coming to email frequency, maintaining a balance is crucial to gaining higher open rates.
+And turning to email frequency, maintaining a balance is crucial to gaining higher open rates.

 Too many or too frequent emails can frustrate your recipients, and inconsistency can cause a drop in engagement rates.
 Most marketers consider between one and three weekly emails to be the golden standard for maintaining good open rates.